wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/1-introduction.md

 -   Learn how to quickly pull data into Dataverse to create new records.

--   Setup Reference Data to launch new Vaccine Sites and Locations
+-   Set up Reference Data to launch new Vaccine Sites and Locations

--   Setup Master Data to manage Vaccine and Program data
+-   Set up Master Data to manage Vaccine and Program data

 Vaccination Provider Administrators who are looking to: